chrisarancio/personal-portfolio/Computer Vision/README.md

 ## Propriertery Image Format
 ### The .pcimg Image Format
 This image format was used in my Computer Vision coursework as a way to help us understand basic Computer Vision concepts and to enforce original work.
 The goal of this format was not efficiency and I acknowledge that it is not efficient or optimized.
+All code referenced below can be found in the pcImage class in the pcImage.py file.

 **Basic Format of a .pcimg File**